CodeMonkeyCybersecurity/hecate/README.md

 # Hecate

-# See out knowledge base, [Athena](https://wiki.cybermonkey.net.au), for more on how to use this
+See out knowledge base, [Athena](https://wiki.cybermonkey.net.au), for more on how to use this.

 # Other links
 See our website: [cybermonkey.net.au](https://cybermonkey.net.au/)